IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/platform-overview/example-app.md

 ### Example App specific functionality

-The example application also contains code that shows how to implement and integrate specific functionality in the IndiGO platform.
+The example application also contains code that shows how to implement and integrate specific functionality in the TomTom IndiGO platform.
 Each example is explained and documented in the [Tutorials and Examples](/indigo/documentation/tutorials-and-examples/overview) section.

-For example, to get you started making your own IndiGO “application”, there are two examples that explain how to
+For example, to get you started making your own TomTom IndiGO “application”, there are two examples that explain how to
 [create a new frontend](/indigo/documentation/tutorials-and-examples/basics/create-a-frontend-plugin) for the UI, along with an
 [IVI service](/indigo/documentation/tutorials-and-examples/basics/create-an-ivi-service)
 to implement the logic.
 These two components together implement an example for displaying account details.
-The example is then replacing the default IndiGO user profile frontend, with the new functionality.
+The example is then replacing the default TomTom IndiGO user profile frontend, with the new functionality.

 ![example: account](images/example_account.png)